CommonGarden/Grow-IoT/README.md

 meteor
 ```

 And that's it!
-You should now have an application running on http://localhost:3000
+You should now have a meteor application running on http://localhost:3000

 # Making and connecting new devices
 For more info on making a device driver and connecting to Common Garden, see our [grow.js library](https://github.com/CommonGarden/grow.js).